Working on the concept here of a new movie, ladies and gentlemen.

 And how do the Democrats plan to respond to it?

-We again call for a military second to none to protect the American people, diplomatic alliances to maintain the peace, to stop terrorism, to stop the proliferation of weapons of mass destruction.
+We, again, call for a military second to none to protect the American people, diplomatic alliances to maintain the peace, to stop terrorism, to stop the proliferation of weapons of mass destruction.

-This administration has hampered our ability to do that by losing the credibility we have ha have lost.
+This administration has hampered our ability to do that by losing the credibility we have lost because of the war in Iraq.

-Did she really say this?
+with Democrats did she really say this?

 And these people are already counting their chickens that they've won the House and the Senate back.

-If if they want to protect the military, if they want to be the biggest terrorist fighters in the world, and if they want to do all this, then what is the debate about?
+If they want to protect the military, if they want to be the biggest terrorist fighters in the world, and if they want to do all this, then what is the debate about?

 If all of that's true, and if they don't want to defund the Iraq war, what's the debate about there?